-It’s been nearly a year since I stopped eating meat.
+It’s been over a year since I stopped eating meat.
 I was a big meat eater, the bigger and the more rare the steak, the better.
 I knew I ate too much meat but I was kind of hooked on to it.
 Yet, I knew that something was not right.
 The moment I ate meat I would be tired and my body goes in overdrive trying to digest it.
 I did not sleep well and I felt heavy.

 So, thanks to my wife’s subtle yet long-coming advice I decided to give meat a and my body a break.
 I stopped eating red meat and any other meat.
 I was never a big fan of chicken and I knew through reading and listening to blogs that most chicken is so pumped up with antibiotics that what you think is healthy is actually the contrary!